laoapps/deepseek-chat-assistant/README.md

-# Assistant - AI Sales Assistant
+# Assistant - AI  Assistant

-Assistant is a Dockerized AI sales assistant powered by **DeepSeek-Chat**.
+Assistant is a Dockerized AI  assistant powered by **DeepSeek-Chat**.
 It provides REST APIs for interacting with the AI model, fine-tuning it on specific topics, and storing conversation history in a PostgreSQL database.

 ---